playbenny/benny_manual/docs/blockipedia.md

 ### midi.switch
 - Has multiple ins and outs, lets you select an input and route it to an output, (accomplishing the functions of the max gate and switch objects).
 Also lets you select i/o via midi and cycle through io via midi

+### midi.tilt+.scan
+- Generates modulation for multiple voices: wire each voice of this block to a voice on a block you want to modulate, in order, and this will let you tilt (optionally exponentially) the values and/or 'scan' a resizeable bump through the voices' values.

+- you can also use this block attached to eg a harmonic oscillators partials sliders to replicate the 'verbos harmonic oscillator' eurorack module, or to the fixed filter bank block.

 ### midi.utility.buttons
 - 3 buttons on a panel, 3 separate outputs.